-Assuming that you are booting your computer to your Microsoft Account, the Lock Screen is what you see at boot up and before signing into your account in Windows 10.
-(If you are booting to a Local Account that does not have a password or pin for entry, you will bypass the Lock Screen.)
+The Lock Screen is what you see at boot up and before signing into your account in Windows 10.
+It not only allows you to login into your system, but also provides a range of useful functionalities even before you access the desktop.
+(Note: If you boot to a local account that does not need a password, you will bypass the Lock Screen and will be taken directly to the desktop.)